-Based upon an agreement with investors in the October 2008 financing we agreed to limit our post-financing ownership percentage and that we would cause our common stock to be reverse split such that 1,920,000 shares of our common stock on a fully-diluted basis would be outstanding among holders, existing prior to the new investment (such shareholders also referred to as the "original shareholders" or the "Founders") and June 2007 bridge loans.
-Since the total of our fully diluted share of common stock was greater than 1,020,000 our board of directors approved a reverse stock while of 1 for 1,2545
+We determined that we would cause our common stock to be reverse split such that 1,920,000 shares of our common stock on a fully-diluted basis would be outstanding among our equity holders, prior to the investment by the October 2008 financing (such shareholders also referred to as the "original shareholders," the "Founders," and June 2007 bridge loans.
+Since the total of our fully-diluted shares of common stock was greater than 1,920,000, our board of directors approved a reverse stock split of 1-for-1.2545.
 After this split was approved, additional options and warrants were identified, requiring a second reverse stock split in order to reach the 1,920,000.
 The second reverse stock split on the reduced 1-for-1.2545 balance was determined to be 1-for-1.33176963.
 Taken together, if only one reverse stock were performed, the number would have been a reverse stock split of 1-for 1.670705.